bagisto/bagisto-docs/docs/1.5.x/packages/localization.md

   }
   ```

-- Add below code to your blade file.
+- Add the following code to your Blade file:

   ```html
   {{ __('blog::app.admin.name') }}